 - Schedule an appointment to meet with Peggy Perno, Director, by calling 253.879.3395.

 - Accommodations are determined on a case by case basis and depend on documentation, student’s needs, requested accommodations, and what is reasonable under the law.

-- Academic accommodations need to be formally requested each semester by meeting with our staff, listing your classes and professors, receiving a signed accommodation form from a DS staff member and returning it to our with each professor’s signature.
+- Academic accommodations need to be formally requested each semester by meeting with our staff, listing your classes and professors, receiving a signed accommodation form from an SAA staff member and returning it to our office with each professor’s signature.

 - The nature of the disability is confidential.
 Professors are informed of the accommodations not the diagnosis.
 Transcripts will not reflect involvement by the Office of Accessibility and Accommodation.

 What is the student’s role in the accommodation process?

 - Meet academic and technical standards (attributes a student needs to qualify for a class or program).

 - Request accommodations through the Office of Accessibility and Accommodation in a timely manner.
 Accommodations cannot be requested in retrospect.